-Glossary · Cloudflare Logs docs
+Glossary

 New Captcha (user)

-Challenge based on user configurations set for visitor’s IP in either the Web Application Firewall (WAF) or the Firewall app
+Challenge based on user configurations set for visitor’s IP in either the Web Application Firewall (WAF) or Cloudflare Firewall Rules.

 NoRecord